-(almost 3 years ago) by adianteapps
+(over 6 years ago) by adianteapps

 Push notifications are those short messages that you get in your phone and that are linked to an app.
 They are a powerful mobile marketing tool that, probably, because of the lack of knowledge has been certainly underused by most companies.

 A common example that we use to explain what is a push notification is a Whatsapp message.
 Every time someone sends you a message through Whatsapp, you receive a push notification, that is, a small popup that appears in your home screen and plays an alert sound.

 Push notifications have an opening ratio of 40% to 60%.

 According to an study of Urbanairship, push notifications have an opening ratio that varies from 40% to 60%.
 These figures are incredibly high if we compare them to other kinds of asynchronous messages such as email campaigns which have an average opening rate of ~20%.

 SME that have their own mobile app can use push notifications as an effective marketing tool and provide to their clients information of their interest such as events, offers, promotions, prizes, or why not, Merry Christmas or wish a happy New Year.

 The mayor difference compared with social networks is that the usage of push notifications is in an embryonic status.
 It is clear that twitter and Facebook have revolutionized the communication with the client.
 There is no doubt.
 However, with their mass use, their effectivity is not assured anymore.
 There is another important factor: Facebook and twitter now are companies that are listed on the stock market, which has one negative aspect, now they worry more about their investors rather than their users and investors only care about the financial statements.